NYCU-NLP-Lab/SciTalkQA/README.md

 ### Information
 - `mapping.json` This file provides metadata for the dataset, including:
 ID: Unique identifier for each video, used across the dataset.
-Speech Title: The title of the speech video.
+Talk Title: The title of the Talk video.
 Subject: The thematic domain of the video.
 UID: The YouTube video identifier, enabling access to the video.
 Corresponding Q&A video can be accessed via links in the video description.